 NA

-1 Ms. Nidhi Bansal had been appointed as Member of the Audit Committee w.e.f.
+*Ms. Nidhi Bansal has been appointed as chairperson of the Committee w.e.f.
 6th September, 2024.

-During the year under review, meetings of the members of the Nomination and Remunerationcommittee, as tabulated below, was held on 11th September, 2023 and 30th December, 2023and the attendance records of the members of the Committee are as follows:
+During the year under review, meetings of members of Stakeholders' Relationship committee as tabulatedbelow, was held on 6th September 2024 the attendance records of the members of the Committee are asfollows:

-1 Ms. Nidhi Bansal had been appointed as Member of the Stakeholders' Relationship Committee w.e.f.
-6th September,2024.
+*Ms. Nidhi Bansal has been appointed as Member of the Stakeholders' Relationship Committee w.e.f.
+6th September, 2024.

 N P Patel Estate, A & T Padamla, Magenta Lifecare Limited